AVEVA/OMF-Docs/docs/Data_Messages.rst

 ``containerid`` Optional ID of the container.
 If omitted, type is expected.
 ``patch``		Optional array of properties to update.
 If specified, ``action`` must also be specified and set to ``update``.
 ``typeid``      Optional ID of the type.
 If omitted, container is expected.
 ``typeversion`` Optional version of the Type, if one is specified.
-The version must be of format x.x.x.x, where x must be a positive integer.
+The version must be of format x.x.x.x, where x must be an integer greater than or equal to 0.
 If omitted, version 1.0.0.0 is assumed.
 =============== =================================================================================================

 For each object, either ``typeid`` or ``containerid`` must be specified.
 If ``containerid`` is specified, the values must conform to the Type with which the Container is associated.
 If ``typeid`` is specified, the values must conform to that Type.